usdoj-crt/crt-portal/docs/pull_requests.md

 # Pull Requests

 ## For creating a PR
-Push your branch locally to the repo
+Push your local branch to the repo
 - While you are working on the branch you can add [WIP] for work in progress to the beginning of the title.
 - Name your branch something descriptive
 - Link to the ticket and copy the ticket contents over in the description of the PR